 “Trust me.”

 Cruz reached out and took my hand and started walking away from the waterfall.
 Trust him.
 OK, I could do that.
 I did want to see all the beauty Ardua had, but I remembered my realization the other day at the orientation.
+I had traveled to Ardua alone for experiences, but experiences alone were empty.
+Without being able to share an experience, the experience didn’t really mean all that much.

+It’s strange how that works, isn’t it?
+You could do the most amazing thing in the universe or see the most breathtaking sight in the galaxy, but if you never got to share that with someone else, it would leave you unfulfilled.
+It would be like taking a bite of the most wonderful dessert in the world while never being able to swallow it - like a culinary Sisyphus.
+We all think it’s beauty or taste that we’re after, but that’s only a part of the process of fulfillment.
+To always taste and never swallow would be to forever push a boulder up a hill without completion.
+It’s masticating without digesting.
+It’s feeding our taste buds while failing to nourish and fulfill our beings.

-Without being able to share that experience, it didn’t really mean all that much.
-So regardless of how this day turned out in terms of the sights I had seen, it would be memorable because I got to share that with someone else.
+So regardless of how this day turned out in terms of the sights I had seen, it would not only be memorable, but fulfilling, because I got to share that with someone else.

 We walked for about ten minutes, until we arrived at a small outcropping of rocks about a hundred yards off the river.
 Cruz stopped.
 “We’re here!”